 Degenerative knee therapy is designed to help relieve the pain associated with cartilage damage in the knee.
 The cartilage in your knee acts as a cushion between the bones in your knee joint.
-When injury or the normal wear and tear of everyday life damage the cartilage, the space between the bones narrows and you feel pain.
-This pain is the result of bone on bone contact.
+When an injury or the normal wear and tear of everyday life damage the cartilage, the space between the bones narrows, and you feel pain, this pain is the result of bone on bone contact.

 Many things can damage the cartilage in the knee.
 Everyday life will take its toll on your knees over time.
 Sports injuries can damage or tear the cartilage.
 A simple slip while walking on a wet floor can tear your MCL or ACL.

 All these injuries can cause severe pain and limit your mobility.
-Left untreated these injuries can deteriorate into Osteoarthritis and chronic pain.
+If left untreated, these injuries can deteriorate into Osteoarthritis and chronic pain.
 Osteoarthritis often results in knee replacement surgery.

 What are the symptoms of cartilage damage in the knee?

 - Joint pain